 config.json but can be overwritten using environment variables.
 See the page on configuration for details.

-This is the main port used by KEEP to interact with API users.
-This port should be exposed to all users and be secured by https, either on KEEP or using a proxy.
+This is the main port used by Domino REST API to interact with API users.
+This port should be exposed to all users and be secured by https, either on Domino REST API or using a proxy.
 All access to data requires authentication.

-Healthcheck is to check whether KEEP is up.
-It’s a standard approach for Docker and Kubernetes environments, so any automated tooling that manages your containers can periodically check and automatically take action if the tool (in this case KEEP) is no longer working.
-It has a single endpoint, “/health” which responds with information about whether all parts of KEEP are responding - the eventbus, main KEEP server, KEEP management server, KEEP metrics server and access to a Domino database.
-It has separate security, it’s own username and password.
-This follows the same approach as the management server, but it’s a completely separate user.
-None of the users that have access to the rest of KEEP will have access to the healthcheck port, and the healthcheck user will not have access to other areas of KEEP.
+Healthcheck is to check whether Domino REST API is up.
+It's a standard approach for Docker and Kubernetes environments, so any automated tooling that manages your containers can periodically check and automatically take action if the tool (in this case Domino REST API) is no longer working.
+It has a single endpoint, "/health" which responds with information about whether all parts of Domino REST API are responding - the eventbus, main Domino REST API server, Domino REST API management server, Domino REST API metrics server and access to a Domino database.
+It has separate security, it's own username and password.
+This follows the same approach as the management server, but it's a completely separate user.
+None of the users that have access to the rest of Domino REST API will have access to the healthcheck port, and the healthcheck user will not have access to other areas of Domino REST API.

-The management port allows access to KEEP runtime behavior, such as current config (
+The management port allows access to Domino REST API runtime behavior, such as current config (

 /config), runtime info (